-☐ Notes are as complete, yet concise as

-possible.

-☐ Abbreviations are defined.

-☐ Notes are exact (e.g.,"I.2 km from

-- the road" rather than "just over a km from the road").
-GPS coordinates, coordinate system, and datum are recorded correctly, and in conformance with organization - ☐ All required fields are filled out.
+- ☐ Notes are as complete, yet concise as possible. - ☐ Abbreviations are defined. - □ Notes are exact (e.g.,"1.2 km from the road" rather than "just over a km from the road"). - GPS coordinates, coordinate system, and datum are recorded correctly, and in conformance with organization data standards. - ☐ All required fields are filled out.